Darlington Record Club: Competition Board

 Once the membership was established, the active members of the club were eligible for the annual Competition Board.
 All active members who qualified for the race within 2% of the fastest car in the field (later 1%) were placed on the board.
 The board's primary responsibilities were to assist NASCAR in training rookies for racing at each race during the season.

 Once the Competition Board was established, the board members voted amongst themselves to select the Club President and Club Vice-President.
 Each had a tenure of one year.
 The president's duties primarily were to lead the rookie training, and conduct the annual Darlington Raceway rookie orientation meeting and further rookie test that they had to pass (similar to the Indianapolis 500) before attempting to qualify at Darlington for either race.
 Likewise, they were not allowed to qualify on the first day of time trials, and were relegated to the second round only (starting 21st or lower).

 In 1977, Darlington Raceway began adding support races that helped inexperienced drivers gain experience in shorter events with less-powerful cars.
 The Baby Grand National series ran 150 kilometer (94.5 mile) races for four-cylinder cars, which ran until 1984.
-In 1982, the second-tier series (now the NASCAR Xfinity Series) added a 200 mile race for the Rebel 500 weekend, and in 1983 another second-tier race was run on Southern 500 weekend as a 250-mile race (owing to Blue Laws in South Carolina, the race was set to the state's 250-mile minimum for Sunday races).
-From 1984 to 2004, support races for the second-tier series were added to both weekends.
-Since these drivers had gained experience at Darlington through support races (up to 294 laps of experience in two lower-tier races each year), the rookie panel and NASCAR decided in 1993 to abolish both the rookie test and the first-round rookie prohibition, as Cup Series rookies had typically made four or more starts through support races, if they had at least two full seasons of support series events.
-When the rule was abolished in 1993, the three primary rookies had each made at least four Darlington starts through the two second-tier series races each of the previous two seasons.
-Since 2005, the second-tier series has run one race (two from 2020-2024) and the current tertiary Craftsman Truck Series also a single race at Darlington, annually since 2020 (two in 2021), allowing drivers to gain even more experience.
+In 1982, the second national series (now the NASCAR O'Reilly Auto Parts Series) added a 200 mile race for the Rebel 500 weekend, and in 1983 another second national series race was run on Southern 500 weekend as a 250-mile race (owing to Blue Laws in South Carolina, the race was set to the state's 250-mile minimum for Sunday races).
+From 1984 to 2004, support races for the second national series were added to both weekends.
+Since these drivers had gained experience at Darlington through support races (up to 294 laps of experience in two lower races each year), the rookie panel and NASCAR decided in 1993 to abolish both the rookie test and the first-round rookie prohibition, as Cup Series rookies had typically made four or more starts through support races, if they had at least two full seasons of support series events.
+When the rule was abolished in 1993, the three primary rookies had each made at least four Darlington starts through the two second national series races each of the previous two seasons.
+Since 2005, the second national series has run one race (two from 2020-2024) and the current tertiary Craftsman Truck Series also a single race at Darlington, annually since 2020 (two in 2021), allowing drivers to gain even more experience.
 As of the 2025 NASCAR Cup Series schedule, the Xfinity Series races on the spring weekend and the Truck Series runs on the Southern 500 weekend.